-States Parties to the Mine Ban Treaty must complete within ten years the clearance of all areas contaminated with antipersonnel mines.
+States Parties to the Mine Ban Treaty must complete the clearance of all areas contaminated with antipersonnel mines within 10 years.
 States facing exceptional circumstances may request an extension to their deadline.

-States Parties to the Mine Ban Treaty must complete within ten years the clearance of all areas contaminated with antipersonnel mines.
+States Parties to the Mine Ban Treaty must complete the clearance of all areas contaminated with antipersonnel mines within 10 years.

 While all mine-affected states must do their best to respect their deadline, the treaty allows them to request one or more deadline extensions.
 This was supposed to be for exceptional cases like ongoing conflict or very high levels of contamination.

 So far, an alarmingly large number of states have been granted extensions.
 Several requests would probably not have been needed if the work had started earlier or had been more efficient.
 Funding shortfalls have been another major challenge.

 Requests are assessed during annual Meetings of States Parties, where detailed analyses prepared by the Committee on Article 5 are made available.
 The ICBL issues critiques of each request to inform the decisions of States Parties.

 - Explain the exceptional circumstances that lead to requesting an extension